|

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

-Now, since there’s a lot to do in the area, you’re definitely going to want to stay somewhere nice during your time there.
+Since there’s a lot to do in the city, you’re want to stay somewhere central during your time there.
 I’ve gotten together with some other awesome travel bloggers to share with you this ultimate list of where to stay in Edinburgh, Scotland.

 Castle Rock Hostel

-This hostel is clean, spacious, eccentric, accommodating and a social hub for their adults only clientele.
+This hostel is clean, spacious, eccentric, accommodating, and a social hub for its adults-only clientele.
 You can join in on one of the organized activities planned by the hostel or easily walk to the most popular Edinburgh attractions in minutes.

 Recommended by Tanya Ott from Global Bakes.
 Be sure to check out her post on 15 Scottish Foods to Try if you’re visiting Edinburgh!